TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --snpeff_organism: organism to annotate with SnpEff, it will be useful to use the pipeline on other virus than SARS-CoV-2

 Output:
-    * Output a normalized, phased and annotated VCF file for each of BCFtools, GATK and LoFreq when FASTQ files are provided or a single VCF obtained from a global alignment when a FASTA file is provided
+    * Output a normalized, phased and annotated VCF file for each of BCFtools, GATK, LoFreq and iVar when FASTQ files are provided or a single VCF obtained from a global alignment when a FASTA file is provided.
-    * Output a TSV file output from iVar
+    * A pangolin results file for each of the VCF files.
 ```

 ### Initializing the conda environments